Olson resigns as EC manager, to depart Aug. 22

 “That is not to say that Elizabeth City has not been a challenge because every day has been,” he said.
 “Nonetheless, this is what I live for and enjoy.”

-Olson advised council that he's taken a job "in the state of Texas to continue to help a community and be closer to my family."
+Olson advised Parker and the council that he’s taken a job “in the state of Texas to continue to help a community and be closer to my family.”

 That job is in Argyle, Texas, which announced this week that Olson was one of four finalists for its town manager position.